Funding4HomeCare

 Home care services are typically priced in one of two ways: hourly or live-in.
 Hourly care is the most common model, where clients pay for a set number of hours per day or week.
 Rates can range from $25 to $40 per hour, depending on your location and the level of care needed.
 This is a flexible option for families who need help for just a few hours a day.
 Live-in care, on the other hand, provides around-the-clock support.
 While the caregiver gets breaks and time to sleep, someone is always in the home.
 This is a more expensive option, often billed at a flat daily or weekly rate, but it provides peace of mind for families with high-needs loved ones.

-What Determines Home Care Fees?
+What Factors Influence Home Care Fees?

 Setting the right price for your home care services isn’t a one-size-fits-all process.
 The final cost a client pays depends on a unique mix of factors, from their specific needs to where they live.
 Understanding these key elements will help you create a fair and sustainable pricing structure for your agency.
 When billing cycles for these varied services cause cash flow gaps, having a reliable funding partner can make all the difference in keeping your operations running smoothly.